xtingray/tupi/INSTALL.md

 * build-essential: All the C/C++ free compilers, libraries and utilities required to create a binary from any Unix-alike C/C++ source code (gcc, g++, cpp, make, etc)
-* Qt 4.7.0: The full development toolkit used to create Tupi.
-Remember to use the version 4.7.0, including development tools and libraries (preview versions don't work at all).
+* Qt: The full development toolkit used to create Tupi
 * ruby: A script language used to do the configuration process previous to the compilation
-* libaspell-dev: A library to support spell revisions
 * libavcodec-dev: A subcomponent of the project ffmpeg, to deal with video manipulation
 * libavformat-dev: A subcomponent of the project ffmpeg, to deal with video manipulation
 * zlib-dev: A file-compression library
+* quazip: A very handy API to deal with zip files

 For Ubuntu users (version 10.10) with some experience using the console, these are the commands they should run to install Tupi dependencies: